Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/full_code.md

         return 1
     fi

-    # We want the command to show up in our bash history, so write the shell's
-    # active history to ~/.bash_history.
-Then we'll also add the command from
-    # fzf, then we'll load it all back into the shell's active history
-    history -w

     # Put all input arguments on one line and sanitise the command by putting
     # single quotes around each argument, also first put an extra single quote
     # next to any pre-existing single quotes in the raw argument, put them all